Understanding the Quiet Queer Activism of Mister Rogers

 Clemmons says, “It was like telling me I’m OK as a human being.
 That was one of the most meaningful experiences I’d ever had.”

-Peaceful Neighbor also speaks to Rogers’ support of gay-friendly Pittsburgh church The Sixth Presbyterian Church.
+The book Peaceful Neighbor also speaks to Rogers’ support of gay-friendly Pittsburgh church The Sixth Presbyterian Church.
 He made many gay friends there, including the radiologist who ultimately acted as Rogers’ medical advocate as Rogers died.

 And Rogers’ closing lines were the truth: You make every day a special day just by being you.
 Embrace your special day, and do good in the world.
 As Rogers said, there are many different ways to show someone you love them.
 Go show that love today.